Parnell Tunnel

 The Parnell Tunnel is a railway tunnel under Parnell, Auckland, New Zealand.
 It is 344.5 m long, and is on the Newmarket Line.

-The tunnel allows the Western and Southern lines coming from Newmarket Train Station to Britomart to pass under the Parnell Ridge before dropping to harbour level.
+The tunnel allows the South City Line coming from Newmarket Train Station to Waitematā to pass under the Parnell Ridge before dropping to harbour level.

 There are two Parnell Tunnels, an older now unused single-track tunnel and a newer double-track tunnel which superseded it.
 The older tunnel was closed off and has not been in use for most of the last century.

 The older tunnel, originally intended in part to provide a connection to Drury for the New Zealand Wars, has been lauded as having enabled the first public railway line in Auckland, and opening the city up to the wider New Zealand.

 First tunnel

 The first tunnel being built in the early 1870s, seen from the northern portal.

 The first tunnel shaft was constructed as part of the initial construction of the line.
 However, works took a very long time – 9 years – having started in 1864.
 This was partly due to funding issues, but also due to a massive land slip which occurred at the northern end, with investigation of the causes and removal of the slip holding up the works for a long time.
 After the tunnel was pierced through in June 1872, work speeded up and it was finished in February 1873.

 The first tunnel and its approach were relatively steep, often requiring double engines to pull the trains and there are records of the "inconvenient habit" of some "well-loaded" passenger trains coming to a standstill on the gradient in the tunnel.
 The tunnel was also apparently known for forcing large amounts of steam locomotive fumes into the passenger coaches.
 During events like Cup Day at Ellerslie Racecourse, when extra trains needed to be provided for the large numbers of travellers (with the trains often composed of open cattle trucks) the sparks thrown by the locomotives tended to rebound into open carriages, often causing burn holes in passengers' clothing.
 The newspapers of the time often commented on this in sarcastic form.

 Due to these drawbacks, after construction of the second tunnel, the old tunnel was quickly demoted to only serve for shunting and non-passenger traffic and was eventually closed fully (sometime after 1930).
 In World War II, it was temporarily converted into an air-raid shelter for Parnell residents, with baffle gates across the entries to protect against blasts.

 There is a proposal to re-open this old tunnel to pedestrians and cyclists, as part of cycleway projects in the area.